When applying for an internship, you should be prepared to supply the following:

 2) Any significant experiences, including your work experience, volunteer experience (internships, community service), and campus leadership.

 3) Honors/Activities/Leadership that highlights skills most pertinent to your internship/career goal.

 Writing Sample & References

-While it is not always required to supply these with your application, it is helpful to have these items on hand at the interview.
-Unless specified, choose a writing sample that demonstrates your best work within relevant course material - between 4-8 pages.
+While it is not always required to supply with your application, it is helpful to have these items on hand in an interview.
+Unless specified, choose a writing sample that demonstrates your best work, including relevant material.
+Writing samples should be between 4 to 8 pages.

 Your references should be informed in advance, and chosen from your academic and (if applicable) professional experience.
-The reference sheet should include: name, title, organization, phone number and email address.
+The reference sheet should include the following: name, title, organization, phone number and email address.